Bachelor of Landscape Architecture

 The University of Rhode Island offers a four year undergraduate Bachelor’s degree in Landscape Architecture (BLA).
 The program is accredited by the Landscape Architecture Accreditation Board (LAAB).

+The program requires 126 credits to graduate.
 View a course sequence plan that takes place over 8 total semesters.
 See which classes should be taken first and when you should apply for internships.

-View the three minors in Community Planning, Geography and Landscape Architecture offered by the Department of Landscape Architecture.
+The department offers three minors in Community Planning, Geography and Landscape Architecture.
+Learn more »

-Hometown: South Kingstown, RI
+Hometown: Pawtucket, RI